Hello, I'm Elizabeth!

 But the biggest influence throughout my life was a renaissance man and classic scholar, my late father, David J. Hanson, who, when asked (and I often did!), could lecture on any one of the many classical subjects.

-I've done my research, I now have 17+ years of experience, and I'm here to help you avoid what I call the "public-school-at-home" syndrome, by showing you a smarter way to parent and a smarter way to educate.
+With that said, I'm here to help you avoid what I call the "public-school-at-home" syndrome, by showing you a smarter way to parent and a smarter way to educate.

 As parents and homeschoolers, we've got the best shot at doing things differently—of raising our children well and of giving them a real education.